Office of the General Counsel > Educational Resources > Raffle Information

 The DePaul University Prizes, Gambling Events, and Wagering policy requires university departments to 1) obtain pre-authorization from the department’s VP/Dean prior to purchasing, soliciting or awarding a prize, 2) report prize related tax information to prize recipients and the Accounts Payable Department, and 3) request pre-authorization from the Controller’s Office for events involving gambling or wagering.

 Please refer to the policy for details, including the use of the Prize Authorization Request and Reporting Form to facilitate compliance with these requirements.
 Depending on the value of the prize and other factors, the university may need to report and withhold taxes for the prize.
 If gambling or wagers are involved, three months advance notice is necessary for the coordination and review by University Tax Services and the Office of the General Counsel of legal, tax and licensing requirements.

-In addition, the University's Fundraising Events policy requires that all DePaul University faculty and staff members, and in some instances student groups, obtain approval from the Office of Advancement prior to planning, publicly announcing and/or conducting fundraising events (including raffles) aimed at generating contributions.
+In addition, the university's Fundraising Events and Activities policy requires that all DePaul University faculty and staff members, and in some instances student groups, obtain approval from the Office of Advancement prior to planning, publicly announcing and/or conducting fundraising events (including raffles) aimed at generating contributions.
 Please use the Fundraising Event Clearance Form to request approval.

 If you have any questions regarding the requirements of holding a raffle event, please contact us for more information.

 Source: 230 ILCS 15; Chicago Municipal Code 4-156